39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 (c) Extinct volcano

-58. Which of the following statements about sedimentary rocks is false?
+58. Which of the following is false about sedimentary rocks?

 (b) They are crystalline